The Southern Connecticut State University Department of World Languages Presents:

 Program Fee Includes:

-• Airfare, room & board, transportation to/from the airport, 3 credits at the Colegio de España, language practicum, Entrance to cultural activities sponsored by the program including: a day trip to Segovia, day trip to La Alberca, a five-day trip to Andalucía, and five group meals
+• Airfare, room & board, transportation to/from the airport, 3 credits at the Colegio de España, language practicum, Entrance to cultural activities sponsored by the program including: day trip to La Alberca, a five-day trip to Andalucía, one night in Madrid, and five group meals

 Program Fee Does Not Include: